glea94/EyesInTheDarkness-Fabric/README.md

   each with separate values for "normal", "near midnight" and "near Halloween"
 - sound volumes
 - biome and dimension allow/deny rules (see the comments generated in the file)
+- Add a config option on/off in ModMenu to toggle jumpscares.
 ## Building from source

 ```